Your toddler will reach a lot of development milestones between ages 2 and 3 and you can help them achieve these in several ways.

 - turn the pages of a book

 This is an important time for your child’s emotional development.
-They will begin to feel a lot of different emotions, including confusing ones such as guilt and shame.
+They will begin to feel more complex emotions such as guilt and shame and these can feel confusing.

-Toddlers are also becoming more aware of other people’s feelings including how their behaviour can affect you and that your behaviour affects them.
+In this year, toddlers become more aware of other people’s feelings including how their behaviour can affect you and that your behaviour affects them.
+They may show concern for friends or family who cry.
+They also separate from parents or carers more readily.

 Temper tantrums are likely to continue as they struggle with strong feelings and an inability to express them in words.